Top 4 Tips for MSPs Looking to Retain Their Clients

 And if disaster strikes, you and your client will be in for a rude awakening.

-The bottom line: Deliver on your commitment, show your value during QBR and be proactive.
+The bottom line is to deliver on your commitment, show your value during QBR, and be proactive.

 2. Transparency in Your Service